wptrainingteam/learn-wp-content/tutorials/theme-json-classic-themes.md

 }
 ```

-If you open a post in the block editor, the first thing you'll notice is that the editor content is slightly out of alignment.
+If you open a page in the block editor, the first thing you'll notice is that the editor content is slightly out of alignment.

+[edit page in the WP dashboard]

 This is because the by adding a theme.json to the theme, the default theme.json that ships with WordPress is now activated.
 That theme.json does not configure the `settings.layout.contentSize` setting, so you need to create it.

 ```php
 {